-I bet you didn’t know that charcoal is healthy for chickens.
+I bet you didn’t know that charcoal for chickens is healthy.

 In this article, I’m going to tell you exactly what I’m talking about.

 A few years ago, my husband got a wild hair to light a fire – right near our winter hay barn.